 Figure 4.
-Comparison between relative 'NAI' and 'total biomass' for Beech/Birch using a POD1 metric estimated using the multiplicative stomatal conductance (g{sto}) DO3SE model.
+Comparison between relative 'NAI' and 'total biomass' for Beech/Birch using a POD1 metric estimated using the multiplicative stomatal conductance (gsto) DO3SE model.

 Figure 5.
-Comparison between relative 'NAI' and 'total biomass' for Norway Spruce/Scots Pine using a POD1 metric estimated using the multiplicative stomatal conductance (g{sto}) DO3SE model.
+Comparison between relative 'NAI' and 'total biomass' for Norway Spruce/Scots Pine using a POD1 metric estimated using the multiplicative stomatal conductance (gsto) DO3SE model.

 A key issue is that the Norway Spruce and Scots Pine NAI dose-response relationship is more sensitive than the total biomass relationship.
-When the single Scots Pine dataset is excluded this sensitivity becomes even less extreme.
-This means that re-analysis for NAI response parameter suggests a more similar ranking of sensitivity of Norway Spruce and Beech/Birch than he previously been thought.
+This means that re-analysis for NAI response parameter suggests a more similar ranking of sensitivity of Norway Spruce and Beech/Birch than has previously been thought.

 The Norway spruce and Beech/Birch data sets are made up of data that differ in terms of the age of trees at the end of the fumigation.
-For Norway spruce (31 data points), 23 data points come from trees \geq 3 yrs old at the end of the experiment.
-For Beech/Birch (40 data points) only 8 data points are from trees \geq 3 yrs old.
+For Norway spruce (31 data points), 23 data points come from trees $\geq 3$ yrs old at the end of the experiment.
+For Beech/Birch (40 data points) only 8 data points are from trees $\geq 3$ yrs old.
 This means that the Richard's growth curve (or any other year correction method (e.g. eqn.
-[4] is required to simulate conditions for longer periods for Norway spruce than Beech/Birch.
+[4]) is required to simulate conditions for longer periods for Norway spruce than Beech/Birch.
+This may be a reason for the larger difference in sensitivity between the total biomass and NAI DRRs for Norway spruce compared to Beech/Birch.